denoland/std/progress-reports/scott/2024-11/2024-11-29-REPORT-SM-folder structure and stuck loop.md

 #### **Purpose**

 - The Stuck Loop Process was previously implied in stucks.md.
 The process is now explicitly defined in `stuck-loop-process.md`.
-- It aims to capture the process of transforming a Stuck into a NAPP or improving an existing NAPP.
+- [stucks.md](stucks.md) now includes a link to `stuck-loop-process.md` and refers to the two sub-types of Stuck, [direct-stuck.md](direct-stuck.md) and [implied-stuck.md](implied-stuck.md).
+- The other previous Stuck sub-types have been removed.
-- Now involves Quality Assurance (QA) through evaluation and testing.
+- Now specifies Quality Assurance (QA) through evaluation and testing.
-- Incorporates iterative improvement via feedback and data to ensure changes do not result in a failed evaluation.
+- Incorporates iterative improvement via feedback loops.

 #### **Additions**